TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Editor/Index.rst

 Language should be non-technical, aim to avoid using acronyms where possible.

-Be mindful that editors typically dont have administrative access to the installation.
+Be mindful that editors typically don't have administrative access to the installation.

 .. tip::

    Take a break from time to time.

 Admonitions should be used to warn the users about potential pitfalls, attract their attention to important elements or just add some notes for for information (further reading, for example).

 .. important::